Mazu Daoyi: Ordinary Mind is the Way

 Mazu's sermons indicate that awakening and ignorance form a false dichotomy since "originally there is no ignorance," and hence "awakening also need not be established."
 He says, "Since limitless kalpas, all sentient beings have never left the samādhi of dharma-nature, and they have always abided in the samādhi of dharma-nature.
 Wearing clothes, eating food, talking and responding, making use of the six senses, all activities are dharma-nature."
 Accordingly, there was no need to deliberately try to enter into samādhi since, as Mazu says, "You are the diamond-samādhi by yourself, without again intending to attain samādhi by concentration."
 (Note: Compare with the teachings of Shenhui who taught that entering into and exiting from concentration were still conditioned and failed to transcend the false mind: "If there is exiting from and entering into concentration [...] then this is to completely fail to transcend the false mind, to be with that which is attained, to be conditioned."

 See also Xuance's words in the Platform Sutra: "How can you enter it or come out of it?
 If there is entering and coming out, then this is not the great samādhi.")

+Modern scholars interpret Mazu's ordinary mind in various ways.
+Mario Poceski connects ordinary mind with the early Chan teaching of no-mind.
+According to Poceski, this refers to an unattached mind free of impurity and defilements.
+On the other hand, Jia takes ordinary mind to refer to "the complete, empirical human mind of good and evil, purity and defilement, enlightenment and ignorance of ordinary people."
+In this way, Jia understands Mazu's doctrine to point to the spontaneous state of the human mind which is a mix of purity and impurity.

+John McRae offers an alternative position to both Poceski and Jia, which is that of the Japanese scholar Ogawa Takashi.
+According to this view, ordinary mind is neither a pure mind divorced from all defilements (as Poceski understands it), nor a capacious container of enlightened and unenlightened mentalities (as Jia understands it).
+Instead, this view takes ordinary mind to be "the fundamental capability of cognition, the bare working of the human mind" which is functioning all the time, perfectly and automatically, as "primordial cognitive capacity."